Where is the Atacama Desert? A Guide to South America's Driest Place

 Stay hydrated: The Atacama Desert is very dry!
 Drink plenty of water to stay hydrated.
 Don't forget a water bottle!

-for nausea and headaches chew Coca leaf!
+For nausea and headaches chew Coca leaves!

 Use sunscreen to avoid sunburn.